-There are few pleasures in Vermont like standing on a deck, grilling something tasty, and watching the sun go down on your backyard.
-If you are ready to reward yourself with a new deck and make the most of the warm weather, these are the important things to consider:
+There are few pleasures in Vermont like relaxing on a deck, grilling something tasty, and watching the sun go down in your backyard.
+If you are ready to reward yourself with a new deck and make the most of the warm weather, we can help!
+Here is a look at the different options:

-Traditional wood railings are still a popular choice, as they are economical but still classic and elegant.
-However, as mentioned above, they need the most maintenance as they tend to damage more easily and require regular staining or painting.
+Traditional wood railings are a popular choice, as they are economical but still classic and elegant.
+However, they need the most maintenance as they tend to damage more easily and require regular staining or painting.

 A metal railing provides a clean appearance that is versatile enough to be used in classic as well as modern designs.
 You can choose between aluminum, steel, or wrought iron.